Dynamic Wholesale Pricing under Censored-Demand Learning: Introduction

+To our knowledge, the literature has not directly analyzed the interaction between dynamic wholesale pricing and public learning from censored demand observations.
+The Bayesian inventory literature studies learning from censored demand primarily in single-agent settings, whereas the supply-chain contracting literature typically assumes either known demand or exogenous information updates.
+Our paper brings these two strands together by studying a dynamic wholesale-pricing problem in which both firms learn from the same public history of censored demand observations.

-Censored observations create analytical challenges because many standard demand families do not preserve conjugacy when only sales are observed.
-To maintain tractability, we employ the newsvendor distribution family introduced by \citet{BraFre:MS1991}, which preserves conjugacy under Bayesian updating.
-Using this framework, we adopt \ac{MPE} as the solution concept of our game.
+Learning from censored demand creates substantial analytical challenges because many standard demand families do not preserve conjugacy under censoring.
+To maintain tractability, we work within the newsvendor family introduced by \citet{BraFre:MS1991}, which is closed under Bayesian updating with censored demand observations.

+We frame our problem as a dynamic Stackelberg game, and we study \acp{MPE} in which the common posterior belief is the payoff-relevant state variable.
+The analysis shows that public learning can generate conflicting incentives even when both firms observe the same sales history and share the same posterior belief.

-Our main contributions are the following: \begin{enumerate} \item \textbf{Dynamic contracting with censored-demand learning.} We develop a dynamic Stackelberg game under a wholesale-price contract in which the manufacturer’s pricing and the retailer’s ordering decisions are jointly shaped by Bayesian learning from shared, censored data.
+Our main contributions are threefold. \begin{enumerate} \item \textbf{Dynamic contracting with censored-demand learning.} In our finite-horizon dynamic Stackelberg game, the manufacturer sets the wholesale price before the retailer chooses the order quantity in each period.
+The manufacturer's pricing and the retailer's ordering decisions are jointly shaped by Bayesian learning from a shared history of censored demand observations.
+The model captures a public-learning environment in which neither party observes true demand directly, and current decisions affect both current payoffs and the rate of public learning through their effect on demand censoring.

-\item \textbf{Existence of an \ac{MPE}.} For Weibull demand, we prove the existence of an \ac{MPE} using a technique developed by \citet{LarPor:MS1999} in a non-strategic setting.
-This technique scales the model so that the conjugate prior depends only on its shape hyperparameter and not on its rate hyperparameter, thereby reducing the dimensionality of the problem.
-A byproduct of this technique is that, at equilibrium, the manufacturer’s wholesale price depends only on the initial belief and the number of uncensored demand observations. \item \textbf{Uniqueness of the \acp{MPE}.} When demand is exponentially distributed, the \ac{MPE} is unique and can be computed by a simple backward recursion without solving an optimization problem in each period. \end{enumerate}
+\item \textbf{Equilibrium existence and properties via dimensionality reduction.} For Weibull demand, we extend the dimensionality-reduction technique of \citet{LarPor:MS1999} to a strategic two-tier supply chain and establish the existence of an \ac{MPE} through a standardized one-parameter recursion.
+In the exponential case, the same reduction yields a unique \ac{MPE} together with a recursive characterization of equilibrium.
+A notable byproduct is that the manufacturer's equilibrium wholesale price depends on the belief state only through the number of uncensored demand observations, not through realized sales magnitudes.